-Parts management.
 Track inventory of commonly used parts including filters, oil, and fuel.
 Also maintain an inventory of other parts that may not be used as frequently but also track what is on hand by make, model and year.
 Track usage of inventory and set up alerts to notify you when you are running low.
 Because you are scheduling your service work, it is easier to maintain a small inventory and order just before the maintenance is scheduled.
 This allows you to keep a small number of items on hand.

 If you outsource your maintenance to a dealer or repair shop, it is still important to track the work completed.
-You need to keep a service history of those items and then associated the cost of the repair to the asset.
+You need to keep a service history of those items and the associated cost of the repairs.
 Additionally, use the service history to determine when the vehicle needs to go in for scheduled maintenance.

 If your fleet maintenance is provided by a third party organization, integrated management software can make it easy to keep track of their work.
 Fleet tracking tools show real-time updates to vehicle locations and maintenance work orders, keeping your third-party partners accountable.

 Have employees in multiple states?
 No problem.
 Have the driver mail or scan the invoice and service record into the system where the document can be stored with the vehicle for better records management.
 Gather records from different repair facilities and store those records in the software.

 Vehicle tracking systems are particularly valuable for fleets which operate over multiple states or countries.
 Know which vehicles are under maintenance and which are on the road at all times.
 And real-time fleet tracking services let you know where all your vehicles and drivers are, no matter where they are in the world.